vishnuram1999/audits/Checklist.md

 - [ ] Use a Visualizer to inspect the contracts in the protocol like [Surya](https://github.com/ConsenSys/surya).

+- [ ] Building a Threat Model
+    - [ ] what is the business objective of the protocol?
+    - [ ] Who is the threat actor?
+    - [ ] What can go wrong?
+    - [ ] What is the impact and the likelihood of a threat being carried out?
+    - [ ] What can be done to mitigate the risks?
+    - [ ] What within the protocol has value in the market?
+    - [ ] In what case can protocol/users lose money?
+    - [ ] Identify the potential goals of an attacker

 - [ ] Manual analyzes

   - [ ] Gas Optimization checks